8n8/bigwebthing/README.md

 3. Read user input.
 Text documents are displayed as editible text areas.
 A program can subscribe to be notified of any changes to the text area.
 A program can also prompt users for a file upload from the local file system.

 5. Send messages to other people.
-A document must be marked with the name of the program it is being sent to, as well as the name of the person who is receiving it, but programs are just sent to other people.

-# Sharing

-By sending messages from one user to another.

 # Spam